When to Seek Urgent Care for Headaches

 “Head pain can have many causes.
 Even if you think you know why you’re having headaches, seeing a doctor can help you get an accurate diagnosis and appropriate treatment,” Dr. Even explains.

 There are more than 150 types of headaches and many types of treatment.
 When you see a doctor, they perform a thorough evaluation to determine which type it is.
-This assessment enables you to receive the therapies that are best for your needs.
-Ultimately, you can feel better faster — and the right treatment may lower your risk of future headaches.
+This assessment helps determine which therapies will help you find relief.
+The right treatment may lower your risk of future headaches.

 What About Concussions?

 A concussion is a brain injury that occurs after a blow to the head, neck or body.
 You may experience nagging head pain if you have a concussion.

 “You can have a concussion if you didn’t lose consciousness or after a seemingly minor head injury,” says Dr. Even.